Seatwave Customer service number (for call connections)

-Despite being relatively new to the industry, the Seatwave contact number is widely believed to be one of the most phoned of any ticketing business.
+Despite being relatively new to the industry, the Seatwave Contact Number (for call connections) is widely believed to be one of the most phoned of any ticketing business.
 The main way that they differ from the likes of See Tickets and Ticketmaster is that they are purely a re-seller, allowing peer-to-peer transactions in a way that some people have compared to legalised touting.

 The British public appreciate Seatwave, as they grasp the chance to buy much-wanted tickets to some of the biggest gigs, comedy shows and football games that would’ve otherwise been sold out.
 The process is pretty seamless.
-However, there have been various reported instances of people experiencing issues with the system – which is when they need to call the Seatwave phone number
+However, there have been various reported instances of people experiencing issues with the system – which is when they need to call the Seatwave Call Connection Phone Number

 Why do people call the Seatwave contact number?